 This church was built under Napoleon 3 in the 1860s.
 Its stained glass windows date from the 1990s.

-During the 19e In the 19th century, Pontivy changed its name several times.
-Its name changed with the rise and fall of the Empire.
-It was not until 1870 that Pontivy finally kept this name.
+During the 19e century, Pontivy will alternate names several times.
+Its name has been modified according to the falls and returns of the empire.
+It was from 1870 that Pontivy finally kept this name.

-Do you know the second French city built under Napoleon Ier ?
-It's La Roche-sur-Yon, formerly known as "Napoléon Vendée"!
-There are some striking similarities between these two towns.
+Do you know the second French city built under Napoleon I?er ?
+This is La Roche-sur-Yon, formerly “Napoléon Vendée”!
+Striking similarities between these two cities will jump out at you.

-To find out more about this part of the history of Pontivy, the town of two eras, take part in the guided tour.
-Historic town centre.
+To find out more about this part of the history of Pontivy, the city of two eras, take part in the guided tour Heart of historic city.

 Yohann Hamonic

-To find your way around the city, look at the colour of the signs:
+To find your way around the city, look at the color of the signs:

 • red medieval quarter